AVEVA/CONNECT-data-services-developer-docs/content/api-reference/rules/metadata-rules/metadata-metadata-rules-overview.md

 The Metadata Rules feature in the OCS Portal simplifies the process of assigning metadata to streams.
 The user interface guides users through the process of designating  metadata types for a stream name pattern.

 ## Metadata rules example
 Users base metadata rules on an existing stream name in the OCS Portal.
-Stream name parts are “delimited,” or separated, by non-alphanumeric characters placed within the name, typically to separate meaningful sections of the name.
+Stream name parts are ï¿½delimited,ï¿½ or separated, by non-alphanumeric characters placed within the name, typically to separate meaningful sections of the name.
 An example metadata rule stream name pattern follows:
 ```
 UFL.DS1:InternalPumpLeakage
 ```
 In the above example, a metadata rule is based on the stream name UFL.DS1:InternalPumpLeakage.
-A period delimits “UFL” and “DS1,” the first two parts of the stream name.
-A colon delimits “DS1” and “InternalPumpLeakage,” the second and third parts of the stream name.
+A period delimits ï¿½UFLï¿½ and ï¿½DS1,ï¿½ the first two parts of the stream name.
+A colon delimits ï¿½DS1ï¿½ and ï¿½InternalPumpLeakage,ï¿½ the second and third parts of the stream name.
 The three parts of the stream name have the following meanings:

 - UFL = facility location
 - DS1 = a specific device